mmussett/flogo-components/trigger/ems/README.md

 # EMS
 This trigger provides your flogo application the ability to receive JMS Text Messages from a destination

+## Pre-requisites

+The trigger uses EMS C libraries in order to receive messages from EMS.
+Trigger has been tested against EMS 8.4 on Mac OS.

+An installation of EMS 8.4 is required for this trigger to work.

+Once you have installed TIBCO EMS, you will need to copy the following dylibs to /usr/local/lib for the trigger to work:

+* libtibems64.dylib
+* libssl.1.0.0.dylib
+* libcrypto.1.0.0.dylib

 ## Installation

 ```bash